anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 _Bitcoin is volatile, you cannot use it as a medium of exchange._

 Yes, bitcoin price is volatile, it can lose or gain a lot of value in a single day.
 If you want to pay for something in bitcoin, you can still do so.
-Just exchange the same amount you have spent from fiat back to bitcoin at the same day.
+Just exchange the same amount you have spent from fiat back to bitcoin on the same day.
 No volatility, no loss or gain.

 ### Price Development
 _Bitcoin is not a store of value due to its price changes._